mondeja/leptos-fluent/book/src/faqs.md

 ### Why examples don't use `<For/>` component?

-I've found cases in which the `For` component is not reproducible between SSR and hydrate modes leading to different renders, so decided to use a simple vector to not bring confusion to main examples.
+There are some cases in which the `For` component is not reproducible between SSR and hydrate modes leading to different renders, so decided to use a simple vector to not bring confusion to main examples.

-In any case, the `<For/>` component is secure for CSR contexts and `leptos_fluent::Language`s implement `Hash` and `Eq` traits to be able to be passed directly to `key`s properties trigerring reactivity depending on the current active language.
+In any case, the `<For/>` component is secure on CSR contexts and `leptos_fluent::Language`s implement `Hash` and `Eq` traits to be able to be passed directly to `key`s properties trigerring reactivity depending on the current active language.